-I spoke with Seun Akanni, Front-end Software Engineer and Co-founder of Retroly, about building the application and the challenges he faced, differentiating their product from its competitors, and Tech in Africa.
+I spoke with Seun Akanni, Front-end Software Engineer and co-founder of Retroly, about building remote retrospective tools, differentiating their product from its competitors, and Tech in Africa.

 How did you translate Retroly's requirements into code?

 Retroly is designed to get the best out of an agile team’s retrospective.